 In the quickest cases, the spouses would agree on all the issues in the divorce and file a settlement agreement along with a request to the court to dissolve the marriage without a hearing.
 This ideal version of a divorce would still take a minimum of 60 days, as this is the legally required window.

-Should I Work With an Attorney?
+Should I Work With a Divorce Attorney?

 If you are getting divorced then you are going to need an attorney.
 It is best to work with one as early as possible so you can get on the same footing together.
 It will make working together easier should things get tough, and this is divorce we’re talking about so things will certainly get tough.